nuttycom/aftok/README.md

 by an individual for the options provided are weighted by their revenue distribution percentage at the ending moment of the voting period.
-Only those contributors who are currently permitted to record time to the company's logs are allowed to vote; while 'exiled' contributors are entitled to compensation to the value that they created, they do not have the right to influence the company's future.
+Only those contributors who are currently permitted to record time to the company's logs are allowed to vote; while former contributors are entitled to compensation to the value that they created, they do not have the right to influence the company's future.